Memories That Last Forever 2

 Memories That Last Forever 2 is a collaborative album by The Sarz Academy Alumni.
 It was released on July 19, 2023, by Sarz's record label 1789 under exclusive license to United Masters and in partnership with Warner Music.
 The album features seven vocalists and eight producers who are the 2022 Graduating class of the third Sarz Academy Masterclass.

 The album is primarily an Afrofusion album and features elements of R&B and dancehall.
 The album was a sequel to Memories That Last Forever EP (2020) which was the first body of work created by Sarz and three members of the second graduating set of The Sarz Academy; P.Priime, Tempo and Dunnie.
 The EP featured acts like Tiwa Savage, Niniola, Wizkid, Waje amongst others.

 Background

-The Sarz Azademy alumni began recording Memories That Last Forever 2 during their masterclass period in 2022.
+The Sarz Academy alumni began recording Memories That Last Forever 2 during their masterclass period in 2022.